 Caminos al Futuro

 Caminos al Futuro is a fully funded, pre-college and residential summer program led by George Washington University's Cisneros Hispanic Leadership Institute.
-To be eligible, you must be a rising senior at a U.S. high school with a high-level of academic achievement and a demonstrated commitment to service and leadership within the Latino/Hispanic community.
+To be eligible, you must be a rising senior at a U.S. high school with a high-level of academic achievement and a demonstrated commitment to leadership in service of the Latino/Hispanic community.

-Applications for Summer 2023 will open December 15, 2022.
-Join our mailing list to be alerted when the Caminos 2023 application is live!
+Join our mailing list to be alerted when the Caminos 2024 application is live!

 During the Academic Lecture Series, led by Dr. Elizabeth Vaquera, scholars learn about the political and social transformations affecting Latino communities nationwide.
 Material includes interactive lectures, academic reading discussions and conducting research.
 This is an undergraduate level course in which all the Caminos Scholars are expected to engage and analyze data about Latinos in the U.S. and in their own communities.

-Trey Johnston leads the Changing the Narrative Writing Lab (CTN).
-Focused on the art of writing to get into and to succeed in college, these workshops also guide scholars through the process of creating and presenting awareness initiatives (Community Action Projects or CAP) on a current issue centered in their chosen Latino community, which is presented at the end of the three weeks.
+Focused on the art of writing to get into and to succeed in college, these workshops led by Trey Johnston guide scholars through the process of creating and presenting awareness initiatives (Community Action Projects or CAP) on current issues impacting Latinos in their community.
 These writing workshops also incorporate discussions of identity and how language shapes modern-day interaction.
 Scholars present their CAP at the end of the three weeks.

-GW’s University Admissions Specialists offer a series of workshops in which scholars learn about what college and universities look for in college applications.
-Some of the topics covered include: What Colleges and Universities Look For in Your Application, #CollegeAccess: The Road to a Higher Education, Scholarships, FAFSA, Building Your “College Timeline,” and Navigating College as a First-Generation Latino/a/x Student.
+GW’s University Admissions Specialists offer a series of workshops in about what college and universities look for in college applications.
+Some of the topics cover include: What Colleges and Universities Look For in Your Application, #CollegeAccess: The Road to a Higher Education, Scholarships, FAFSA, Building Your “College Timeline,” and Navigating College as a First-Generation Student.

 Throughout the program, participants are guided through developing an action project that they present at the end of the program.
 These projects can range from awareness raising initiatives to direct implementation of services, but all of them focus on ways that young people can create a positive and lasting impact for Hispanic/Latinx communities back home.